jshook/perfscripts/README.md

 perfscripts
 ===========

-scripts to quickly measure system baseline performance
+scripts to quickly measure system baseline IO performance

 overview
 --------

-This is mean to be a quick way to get some comparable performance numbers from a system.
+This is meant to be a quick way to get some comparable performance numbers from a system.
 The goal is to be able to clone the repo and do minimal configuration before getting results.
 As well, the set of tests will be chosen to be useful for a round assessment of systems, but simple